AnsBalin/skorche/README.md

 ![map](./graphviz/split.svg)

-_Note_: The predicate function used by `split` does not need to return a `bool`, but its return values must be enumerable and be passed explicitly to `split()`.
+_Note_: The function used by `split` does not need to be a predicate function `bool`, but its return values must be enumerable and be passed explicitly to `split()`.
 For example, a splitting operation might classify a task into one of three categories: `'img'`, `'doc'`, `'audio'`:

 ```python
 def classify(task_item):